Tribe hears plan to get out the vote | Robesonian

 PEMBROKE — At the first meeting of the Lumbee Tribal Council streamed live over the Internet, members on Thursday were urged to cooperate in improving voter turnout for tribe members.

-“We hope to get out the vote for tribes,” said Bret Haley, of Four Directions.
+“We hope to get out the vote for tribes,” said Bret Healy, of Four Directions.
 “We’ve done it for tribes across the country.”

 According to its website, Four Directions’ main priorities are American Indian voting rights, voter empowerment, voter protection and voter engagement.

-“We can help bring in those resources from the outside,” Haley said.
+“We can help bring in those resources from the outside,” Healy said.

 The board voted unanimously to send the request to the Constitution and Ordinance Committee for review.